 Webhook services are handlers allowing the application layer to receive real-time information.
 Webhook services handles calls from Google Dialogflow engine.
 The webhook HTTP server utilizes a mandatory CA SSL certificate in order to receive communication from Google.
 In addition, this service must respond to Google’s API request within 10 seconds, otherwise the Dialogflow agent will default to a standard response.
 The Webhook essentially will listen for the call from Google services which are controlled and created from the Dialogflow console fulfillment process.
 This means that the webhook should be designed in a generic way to handle intent entities which will be used for the forms later on.
 Due to the nature of Dialogflow being very complicated to create intents and understand which data to capture, it is necessary that all intents for the forms need to be designed in advanced in order that the webhook knows where to properly insert those values in the database.

-Database
+Google Docs

-The data resides within a relational MySQL database.
-MySQL is a standard relational database management system, which was chosen for several reasons.
-One primary reason is that it is free to use and that it is has fairly decent performance as a standard RDBMS.
-NoSQL was also viewed as an option, but the team had more experience with SQL databases and the advantages of NoSQL were not enough to make the move to NoSQL.
-Another point was that that data for the reports is fairly structured which makes sense for a typical SQL RDBMS.
-The database will be shared between the teams, as the web team will be writing data there for the form, Dialogflow will be writing data that the end-user speaks, and lastly the mobile app will be reading and generating the report based on this data.
-The database integrates with the application layer receiving calls to progress the application to fulfilling the end user’s request.
+Documents that the end user will want filled in while they supply input to Dialgoflow will be within Google docs and will actively replace marked fields with the desired input.

 Exception Handling